 ||Adjunct Environmental Education Instructor

 Hocking College is accepting applications for an adjunct instructor to teach Environmental Education.
-This position will be under the direct supervision of the Chair of the School of Natural Resouces
+This position will be under the direct supervision of the Dean of the School of Natural Resouces

 Duties and Responsibilities

 - PROVIDES INSTRUCTIONAL SERVICES: Assist with development of course outcomes and curriculum which are consistent with Academic Affairs, department and technology/program goals; convey course outcomes and expectations to students according to college policy; organize and manage instructional activities; use appropriate learner-centered instructional methods; provide evaluation methods sufficient office hours compatible with student schedules; maintain accurate records of evaluation and course work including attendance; submit grades as required and on time; regularly seeks feedback on course delivery and student learning; participate in college evaluation system of instructional services; revise/update courses regularly.